apache/flink/flink-filesystems/flink-s3-fs-hadoop/README.md

   - `src/test/resources/core-site.xml` (as is)
 3. verify the shaded jar:
   - does not contain any unshaded classes except for `org.apache.flink.fs.s3hadoop.S3FileSystemFactory`
-  - every other classes should be under `org.apache.flink.fs.s3hadoop.shaded`
+  - all other classes should be under `org.apache.flink.fs.s3hadoop.shaded`
   - there should be a `META-INF/services/org.apache.flink.fs.s3hadoop.S3FileSystemFactory` file pointing to the `org.apache.flink.fs.s3hadoop.S3FileSystemFactory` class
   - other service files under `META-INF/services` should have their names and contents in the relocated `org.apache.flink.fs.s3hadoop.shaded` package
   - contains a `core-default-shaded.xml` file